A. Victoria Mixon, Editor

 2. You recognize that one, don’t you?
 Of course you do!

-Curiosity killed the cat, and it will kill your reader, too, and they won’t care.
+Curiosity killed the cat, and it will kill your reader, too, and they will love it.
 That’s how good your surprise has to be: worth trading their life for.
 Because they actually are giving up a piece of their life to you, hours of time they could spend on something else, and they will never get that piece back again.

 Make it worth their while.

-Even further, what about the point of your HOOK—which is the climax you’re going to reach, approximately 1/8 of the way into your novel, that shows just how dreadful of a pickle your protagonist has gotten themself into?
+Even further, what in the whole point of your HOOK—which is the Climax you’re going to reach, approximately 1/8-1/6 of the way into your novel—shows just how dreadful of a pickle your protagonist has gotten themself into?
 How is it a real, head-spinning surprise?
 What does your reader simply not see coming?
-What is the anti-thesis to the expectations they’ve kind of been building ever since that first page gave them a whirl for their money?
+What is the anti-thesis to the expectations they’ve been building ever since that first page gave them a whirl for their money?

 First page: Point.